 “I’ll go to jail before I’ll pay you a dime of support.”

-If your spouse is employed, alimony and/or child support will be enforced through automated wage garnishment, and your check will come directly from his employer.
-If he has no employer and falls behind in support payments, you can contact the court to legally get him to pay.
-Ultimately, if your spouse is found guilty of contempt of court, he may face jail time.
+If your spouse is employed, alimony and/or child support will be enforced through automated wage garnishment, and your check will come directly from your spouse’s employer.
+If your spouse has no employer and falls behind in support payments, you can contact the court to legally get them to pay.
+Ultimately, if your spouse is found guilty of contempt of court, they may face jail time.
 However, most people pay voluntarily before going to jail.
 (Here’s more information on what to do if your spouse won’t pay child support.)

 “I’ll quit my job before I’ll pay you that kind of money.”

 If your spouse makes this threat, try to record it on your phone or get a witness.
-If you can show he quit his job to avoid paying alimony or child support obligations, a judge can order him to continue the payments.
+If you can show your spouse quit their job to avoid paying alimony or child support obligations, a judge can order them to continue the payments.

 “I will reconcile with you only if you put everything in my name.”